Presented by Jenny Peterson for Kellogg Garden Organics

 Soil health and vitality is at the heart of organic gardening.
 Creating soil that is rich in nutrients and humus is the secret to growing colorful flowers, healthy edibles and long-lived trees and shrubs.

-While synthetic fertilizers give a quick but temporary boost to plants, organic fertilizers work tirelessly to make your garden soil come alive when used as a long-term gardening practice.
+While synthetic fertilizers give a quick but temporary boost to plants, organic fertilizers work tirelessly to make your garden soil come alive when used as a long-term organic gardening practice.

 So what organic fertilizers are best for your garden?
 Here are some of the most common types, but remember — always follow the package directions when applying any fertilizer, as “more” is not necessarily “better.”